What is the satellite?

 Here is a look at some of the key milestones in space technology:

 October 4, 1957: soviet Union launches Sputnik-1.

 January 4, 1958: United Space launches explorer 1.

 April,12,1961: Yuri Gagarin becomes the first human to enter space and

-May 14, 1973: United States launches its first space station, the Skylab.
+May 14, 1973: the United States launches its first space station, the Skylab.

-June 18,1983: Sally ride becomes first American women in space.
+June 18, 1983: Sally ride becomes the first American woman in space.